Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 My love for South Goa is ever-lasting.
 It's the forever kind of love that never fades away.
 Right from the empty beaches to colorful shacks and cafes nested in forests - there's nothing to not love about this region.
 In all honesty, I feel terrible about writing this post because I don't want South Goa to end up being crowded and touristy like North Goa.
 Nonetheless, I'm excited to showcase the relatively unexplored half of Goa.
 This post is a complete guide to the South Goa, covering the things to do in South Goa, the best beaches in South Goa, great restaurants and hotels in South Goa.

 Colva beach, by itself, has nothing much to offer.
 The crowd there is mostly Indian tourists.
 It's not a beach where you expect calmness, let alone, much room to relax by yourself.
 Nevertheless, Colva has some good food joints.
 Mickey's is one of the popular beach shacks among the locals.
 The Red Ginger is popular for it's Asian cuisine.
 The major plus point of this beach is it's close affinity to Margao city.

 Benaulim beach is located approximately 10 km from Margao city.
 During the on-season shacks are set up along the beach.
 Some of the popular ones being Roger's and Johncy.
-A decent crowd coupled with a long stretch of tranquil beach make this a favored beach among the locals.
-If you're looking for a beach shack with live music and a fun crowd, go to The Southern Deck.
+A decent crowd coupled with a long stretch of tranquil beach make this a favoured beach among the locals.
+If you're looking for a beach shack with music and a fun crowd, go to The Southern Deck.
 It's a popular hang-out spot of those looking for a night of dancing.